pay-theory/payment-components/README.md

 ## Usage

-There are two approaches for you to choose from for your implementation.
+There are three elements available to use for payments.

 ### Credit Card Element

+This element is required for all payments.

 [codesandbox credit card element example](https://codesandbox.io/s/payment-example-combined-1i61g?file=/public/index.html)